jonegil/gui-with-gio/egg_timer/07_progressbar.md

 # Chapter 7 - Progressbar

 ## Goals
-The intention of this section is to add a progressbar
+The intent of this section is to add a progressbar

 ![Progressbar](07_progressbar.gif)